 Take a Horse-Driven Carriage Ride

 Taking a canal taxi is certainly fun, but it's not what one would typically term a romantic ride.
 For that, make your Bricktown experience a special one with a horse-drawn carriage ride along the streets of the district.
-The Clydesdale and Percheron horses pull elegant carriages, either for transportation or just a quiet tour.
+The Clydesdale (also seem them in Yukon, Oklahoma) and Percheron horses pull elegant carriages, either for transportation or just a quiet tour.
 Arrangements can also be made to pick-up passengers at their hotel or at a restaurant at a pre-determined time.

 Bricktown has several very good hotels right in the middle of the action.
 The Hampton Inn & Suites offers views from the rooms overlooking the ballpark, while the Residence Inn provides direct access to fun water taxis directly below the property, and the trendy Aloft Hotel has a hip bar with ongoing events.
 For extended stays, there is a full-sized refrigerator, microwave, and stove in each room at the Homewood Suites, plus complimentary hot breakfast.

 There are two excellent golf courses only a few minutes drive from downtown Bricktown.
 At the Lincoln Park, you can test your skills by driving from 6600 yards off the black tournament tees on the Par 71 West course.
 The 18-hold East course is equally challenging.
 For a quick game, swing by the James E. Stewart Golf Course which has 9-holes, plus a quaint bar and restaurant to grab a bite after the last hole.
 This course is especially welcoming for weekend duffers or new players.